Your Pay Monthly Mobile Agreement

 23.1 In this Agreement (including these General Terms):

-“Additional Services” means extra services that you may choose to take from us and/or third parties, which may or may not be covered by a Related Agreement, including but not limited to, Bolt Ons, roaming and international services, payment services, wifi services, premium rate services, directory enquiry services, provision of Content;
+"Additional Services" means extra services (i.e. not the Services you pay for as part of your Monthly Subscription Charges or your Out-of-Bundle Charges) that you may use or choose to take from us and/or third parties, which may or may not be covered by a Related Agreement, including but not limited to, payment services, wifi services, premium rate services, non-standard and special numbers, non-geographic numbers, directory enquiry services, provision of Content (including as part of a subscription service) and mobile applications;

 "Content" means textual, visual or other information, software, photos, video, graphics, music, sound and other material appearing on or available through the Service including all information supplied by third party content providers from time to time.
 Content may be chargeable;

-“Equipment” means the Mobile Phone, laptop computer, netbook, tablet or any goods we supply to you under the Equipment Agreement;
+"Equipment" means the Mobile Phone, laptop computer, netbook, tablet, wearable device or any goods we supply to you under the Equipment Agreement;

 "Financial Associate" means someone financially linked to you (for instance, a spouse, partner or family member);

-“Gateway Device/SIM Box” means a device(s) containing one or more SIMs for one or more mobile networks and which enable(s) communications to mobile networks, landlines or to generate SMS texts;
+"Gateway Device/SIM Box" means a device(s) containing one or more SIM Cards for one or more mobile networks and which enable(s) communications to mobile networks, landlines or to generate SMS texts;

 "Insurance Providers" means the underwriters and administrators of any insurance policy you take from us;